OpenMage/docker-debian/README.md

 # Debian Base Image

-This Repo contains the build instructions for the Debian base image (Stretch and Buster).
+This Repo contains the build instructions for the Debian base image (Buster and Bullseye).
 All images should inherit from this image.

 ## Documentation